KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 MDECA can be run on a machine either locally or via MDE's Live Response.

 When it comes to the available versions of MDECA, there is the non-preview [aka.ms/mdatpanalyzer](https://aka.ms/mdatpanalyzer) and the preview [aka.ms/MDEClientAnalyzerPreview](https://aka.ms/MDEClientAnalyzerPreview) version.
 The link [aka.ms/betamdeanalyzer](https://aka.ms/betamdeanalyzer) is also used for the preview version.
-In my experience from opening tickets to Microsoft, the engineer there would recommend running the preview version, so that's enough of a reason to choose this one.
+In my experience from opening tickets to Microsoft, the engineer there would recommend running the preview version, so that's enough of a reason to choose it.

 The downloaded zip file contains the following files: